Alberta Arts District has a relaxed, alternative vibe, with some of Portland's tastiest restaurants.

 8. Line up for Portland's most popular ice-cream: Salt and Straw's handmade ice-cream is such a hit the store has now expanded to LA, San Francisco, Seattle and San Diego.
 Even in the middle of a Portland winter, there's a long line outside this ice-cream shop, testament to just how delicious their product is.

-10. Find unique gifts: Find cool gifts at Cord, like japanese journals, chef knives, and beacon lanterns, or humorous gifts like mugs, stickers and artworks with a political or feminist message, at Citizen Ruth.
+10. Find unique gifts: Find humorous gifts like mugs, stickers and artworks with a political or feminist message at Citizen Ruth, or Portland-themed goods at Crafty Wonderland.

 Know before you go